micamarietta/blogPosts/blogEight.md

 ab -> bb <br/>
 12 < 22 <br/>

-With this, because our measure function fulfills every rule in our ARS, our ARS is **terminating**.
+With this, because the measure function exists, our ARS is **terminating**.

 For more practice with termination, it is helpful to determine whether different sets are terminating and determine measure rules for various ARS's.